A world where autism is understood, accepted and everyone is living their lives fully.

 Imagining a future where Autism is understood and accepted and all Autistic individuals are living rich, full lives would be a mere fantasy if we did not define the goals we will pursue to realize this vision.
 Through the 2020-2025 strategic planning process, Autism Nova Scotia arrived at five priority areas within which we developed a number of measurable goals that will help to serve as our scorecard as we progress through the plan.

-For nearly two decades, Autism Nova Scotia has collaborated with Autistic individuals, families, government and other stakeholders to build awareness, acceptance and inclusion for our province’s autism community.
+For two decades, Autism Nova Scotia has collaborated with Autistic individuals, families, government and other stakeholders to build awareness, acceptance and inclusion for our province’s autism community.
 The 2020-2025 strategic plan is our re-commitment to helping the 30,000 Autistic Nova Scotians live full lives through improved supports and services.

 History and Founders